ThomasVon2021/blikvm-site/docs/en/dev_api.md

 # API

-!!! warning "DISCLAIMER: This API is experimental and subject to change at any moment!"
+!!! warning "DISCLAIMER: This API is experimental and subject to change at any moment!
+This document is only valid for v1.4.0 and earlier versions, and will be updated soon"

 This document is the HTTP API development manual for BLIKVM OS.
 If you have new API requirements not covered in this document, you can submit a pull request on GitHub to seek support.
 Please replace the kvmip in the request URL with the actual IP address of your KVM.